-Payment Term And Description Amounts The Amount You Pay Designated Network and Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits. \$5,250 per Covered Person, not to exceed \$11,500 for all Covered Persons in a family.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
+Taymont Term and Bescription Tubic Payment Term And Description Amounts The Amount You Pay Designated Network and Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits.
+Designated Network and Network \$5,250 per Covered Person, not to Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to exceed \$11,500 for all Covered Persons in a family.

 Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
 As a result, the limited Benefit will be reduced by the number of days/visits used toward meeting the Annual Deductible.

+apply to your Annual Deductible.

 When a Covered Person was previously covered under a health plan that was replaced by this Plan, any amount already applied to that annual deductible provision of the prior health plan will apply to the Annual Deductible provision under the Plan.

 The amount that is applied to the Annual Deductible is calculated on the basis of the Allowed Amount or the Recognized Amount when applicable.
 The Annual Deductible does not include any amount that exceeds the Allowed Amount.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.